GwenaelGabard/Guidelines/README.md

 ## Checklist

-Authors should check the following items before submitting with their manuscript.
+Authors should check the following items before submitting their manuscripts.

-- [ ] manuscript has been 'spell checked' and 'grammar checked'.
+- [ ] the manuscript has been 'spell checked' and 'grammar checked'.
 - [ ] journal policies have been reviewed.
 - [ ] all authors are listed in the manuscript with correct affiliations, correct email address and are in correct order.
 - [ ] one author has been designated as the corresponding author with contact details (e-mail address and full postal address).
 - [ ] none of the figures of the manuscript has been already published in another journal.
 - [ ] all figures, tables and equations are correctly numbered.
-- [ ] all figures, tables and equations have a caption.
+- [ ] all figures and tables have a caption.
 - [ ] all figures and tables are cited at least once in the text of the manuscript.
 - [ ] for multi-parts figures, each part is labelled and the labels are defined in the figure caption.
 - [ ] all references mentioned in the reference list are cited in the text, and vice versa
 - [ ] all abbreviations are defined (once only) the first time they appear in the text.
 - [ ] all variables are defined (once only) the first time they appear in the text.
-- [ ] unit symbols should be upright (e.g. kg, not kg).
+- [ ] unit symbols should be upright (e.g. kg, not *kg*).
 - [ ] use Roman (normal upright) type for total differential operators (e.g. d in differential); i or j (square root of -1); exp or e (base of natural logarithms); Re or Im (real or imaginary part); log, ln, sin, cos, etc.; multiletter symbols (e.g. SPL for sound pressure levels)
 - [ ] figures in colour can be reproduced in black and white in the printed journal and must therefore be readable in both colour and black & white.
 Note that charges may apply for production of colour figures in the printed journal.
-- [ ] novelty of the paper has been clearly stated in the introduction.
+- [ ] the novelty of the paper has been clearly stated in the introduction.
 - [ ] acknowledgements should appear in a separate section just after the conclusions.
 - [ ] in case material is reproduced from other publications (e.g. tables, figures), permission has been obtained for use of copyrighted material from other sources and source is acknowledged.